We continue to evaluate our Visitation Policy to protect the health and well-being of our patients, physicians and team members during COVID-19.

 Pre-Admission Testing (PAT) Spanish

-Please enter the hospital through the West Pavilion Main Entrance and report to Admissions/Registration in the Main Lobby, First Floor, West Pavilion to be registered for your appointment.
+After you park, please follow the posted signage directing you to the West Pavilion/ Main Entrance and report to Admissions/Registration in the Main Lobby, First Floor, West Pavilion to be registered for your appointment.

 It works by scanning the vein pattern of your palm using near-infrared technology (similar to a TV remote).
 The device takes a digital image of the vein pattern just below the patient's skin which is then processed to create a protected digital file linked to your medical record.
 This service provides a higher level of protection than a personal identification number, driver's license, fingerprint, or password.